matowens/ng-notify/README.md

         theme: 'newTheme'
     });

-To style your new theme, pick a collection of colors you'd like to utilize for each notification type and set them to each type's background color.
+To style your new theme, pick a collection of colors you'd like to use for each notification type and set them to each type's background color.

     .my-new-theme.ngn-info
         background-color: #0033CC